ianlai/GoMap/README.md

 # GoMap App
 # 1. Purpose
+## (1) Importer
-* Take in command line inputs
+* Take command line inputs
-* Read in a section of a remote file
+* Import a remote file
+* Remove the header of the file (default 500 bytes)
+* Insert the records into database

+## (2) Show Top-K result on command line
-* Sort and return X largest values
+* Sort and return X largest values in logs

+## (3) Serve a HTTP server
+* Provide APIs
+  * /status
+  * /records
+  * /records/{uid}

-* Dockerize the application
+## (4) Dockerize the application
+* Use docker to create the database
+* Use docker-compose to manage the containers

+# 2. App Flow
-It's possible to achive the above purposes without using the database, however, it means we need to store all the data in the memory which is not scalble for a large input file.
-Therefore, I decided to import the data into a Postgres database.
+It's possible to achive the above purpose of returning Top-K values without using the database which has lower time complexity, however, it means we need to store all the data in the memory which is not scalble for a large input file.

 The basic flow of this application is as follows.
 1. Read the parameters (`--url`, `--num`)
 2. Download the file from the given `url`
-3. Remove partial of the file from beginning (default: 500 Bytes)
+3. Remove the header from beginning (default: 500 Bytes)
 4. Insert the data into database
 5. Get the first `num` of the records sorted by value
 6. Print out the ID and value to terminal
+7. Start the server

 # 2. Stack
 * Programming language   : Go 1.15